nikitakovachs/nikitakovachs.github.io/_posts/2023-02-28-the-mind-equivalence.markdown

 layout: post
 title:  "The Mind Equivalence"
 date:   2023-02-28 16:08:53 +0300
-categories: computation mind self-reference philosophy
+categories: computation mind self-reference philosophy mathematics
 ---
 What if one had knowledge of a mind equation?
 Here what we mean by mind equation is a mathematical (or any other abstraction) structure that maps faithfully to the human mind.
 How would this sense change the being of the system that possesses that equivalence?
 We have mentioned a lot of concepts in